Once a model for Africa, Ghana's economy loses its shine

 Anastancia Bokpe, who operates a restaurant in the east Legon suburb of the capital, said she has been forced to nearly double the price of her popular goat soup.

-As a result, she fears losing the custom of the office workers, builders and civil servants who patronise her business because they too are under financial pressure.
+As a result, she fears losing the custom of the office workers, builders and civil servants who patronize her business because they too are under financial pressure.

 "Prices of ingredients in the market have been changing almost every month ....
 The only way I could still remain in business is to pass on a fraction of the price hikes to the consumer," she told Reuters.